Someone Of No Importance: Evelyn Waugh and inter-war Futilitarianism

 Amazons (poster)

-The key to the appeal of Amazons; basically a limp quest movie, is that despite the perfunctory plot, bad acting and poorly staged fight sequences, the characters are extremely likeable and their soap-opera relationships are very watchable, though the low-key villain (some bearded guy) undermines the drama a little.
-Trashy fun.
+The key to the appeal of Amazons; basically another limp quest movie, is that despite the perfunctory plot, bad acting and very poorly staged fight sequences, the characters are extremely likeable and their soap-opera relationships are very watchable, even though the low-key villain (some bearded guy) undermines the drama a little.
+Unpretentious, trashy fun, but with a lot of heart and not at all boring; great Boris poster/cover also, obviously

-A fondly-remembered, if somewhat boring movie, Hawk the Slayer (1980) is a modest British film.
-Hawk… predates most of these movies, and is a wooden, plodding film, but fun for those who like the ‘unlikely band of adventurers; dwarf, elf, giant and man’ type of quest movie.
-Jack Palance makes an excellent (if obtrusively American) villain as the scarred Voltan.
+A fondly-remembered, if somewhat boring movie, Hawk the Slayer (1980) is a modest British film rather than a modest US production.
+Hawk… predates most of these movies, and is a wooden, plodding film, but a lot of fun for those who like the ‘unlikely band of adventurers; dwarf, elf, giant and man’ type of quest movie.
+Long stretches of it seem to consist of people aimlessly wandering around the woods, but the heavy breathing Jack Palance makes an excellent (if obtrusively American) villain as the scarred Voltan.

 hawk